Sometimes, declaring bankruptcy is the only option.

 Depending on your surplus income and other factors, a Bankruptcy can last as long as 21 months.
 During this period, you will be required to file monthly income and expense reports.
 There are other restrictions also, during this time.
 You cannot be a director of an incorporated company nor will you be able to get credit.
 A Bankruptcy, even after discharge, will remain on your credit report for 6 years.

 Usually, when you declare a bankruptcy, interest stops accumulating on most debts and most wage garnishments cease immediately.
 You can no longer be contacted by Collection Agencies.
 Based on provincial legislation, you can keep some of your assets.

 In order to qualify for a bankruptcy filing, your debts must be more than your assets (you must be insolvent).
-Back child support, alimony or student loan debt that is less than 7 years old at time of filing, will not be extinguished by the Bankruptcy.
+Back child support, alimony or student loan debt that is less than 7 years old at the time of filing, will not be extinguished by the Bankruptcy.
 Secured debts such as mortgages or car loans will usually not be included.

 Filing for bankruptcy is a weighty decision and one that should not be taken lightly.
 Other options, such as credit counselling, attempting to get a consolidation loan, or filing a Consumer Proposal may be more suitable options.
-Chris Grew and the team at 4 Pillars have assisted hundreds of people in difficult situations and can apply their expertise to work with you to make the right decisions for your situation and future.
+Chris Grew and the team at 4 Pillars have assisted hundreds of people in the Victoria area in difficult situations and can apply their expertise to work with you to make the right decisions for your situation and future.

 Most importantly, 4 Pillars can put together a plan that works for you and through the education and support, provided by their Aftercare Program, help to prevent future financial difficulties, allowing you to build wealth and prosper in the future.